Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Various causes of Trigeminal Neuralgia include:

-1. Pressure:Approximately 95% of TN cases arise from pressure on this nerve.
-Pressure on the trigeminal nerve from the surrounding blood vessel (an artery – anterior inferior cerebellar artery, etatic basilar artery or a vein) at the base of the brain is the most common cause.
+1. Pressure: Approximately 95% of TN cases arise due to pressure on the trigeminal nerve.
+The pressure may be exerted from the surrounding blood vessel (an artery – anterior inferior cerebellar artery, ectatic basilar artery or a vein) at the base of the brain.
+TN may also occur from pressure on the trigeminal nerve by an aneurysm (bulge in the wall of the blood vessel).
+Pressure on the trigeminal nerve from a tumour may also lead to TN but that is rare.

-3. Loss of Myelin Sheath:Myelin sheath protects the nerves.
+3. Loss of Myelin Sheath: Myelin sheath protects the nerves.
 Loss of myelin sheath (which can occur as a result of aging or a condition like multiple sclerosis) can lead to Trigeminal Neuralgia.
-Multiple sclerosis is an autoimmune disorder in which immune cells damage the protective covering of nerves disrupting communication between brain and body.
+Multiple sclerosis is an autoimmune disorder in which immune cells damage the protective covering of nerves disrupting communication between the brain and body.

-4. Inflammation:Inflammatory disorders like Lyme disease (a tick-borne disease caused by bacteria, of the Type Borrelia, known as Borrelia Burgdoferi) and Sarcoidosis (autoimmune disorder causing collection of inflammatory cells in a body part) can also lead to the development of Trigeminal Neuralgia.
+4. Inflammation: Inflammatory disorders like Lyme disease (a tick-borne disease caused by bacteria, of the Type Borrelia, known as Borrelia Burgdoferi) and Sarcoidosis (autoimmune disorder causing collection of inflammatory cells in a body part) can also lead to the development of Trigeminal Neuralgia.

 However, it should be noted that in many cases, there is no specific cause for Trigeminal Neuralgia called as idiopathic TN.

-1. Family History:Trigeminal Neuralgia may run in families as it is related to malformation of blood vessels in the brain due to inheritance.
+1. Family History: Trigeminal Neuralgia may run in families as it is related to malformation of blood vessels in the brain due to inheritance.

-2. Age:Though any age group can be affected but it is common in people who are 50 years of age or above.
-The reason is that blood vessels get hard and elongated with age and there is sagging of brain that can make new contacts between nerves and blood vessels.
+2. Age: Though any age group can be affected, it is common in people who are above 50 years of age.
+The reason is that blood vessels get hard and elongated with age and there is sagging of the brain that can make new contacts between nerves and blood vessels.

-3. Womenare more affected with TGN as compared to men.
+3.Women are more affected with TGN as compared to men.

-4. High Blood Pressure:People with high blood pressure issues are more likely to suffer from trigeminal neuralgia than those with normal blood pressure.
+4. High Blood Pressure: People with high blood pressure issues are more likely to suffer from trigeminal neuralgia than those with normal blood pressure.

 What Triggers Nerve Pain in TGN?